cdl-geneseo/geneseo-dictionary/B/Buff.md

 # Buff

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Buff

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb63) on Apr 14, 2019

 AJ: Muscular (derived from ''buffed''); &quot;I've seen him working out at the gym.
 He's buff.&quot; S95J.
 Bloom, A-F, 2019: 100% of students surveyed were able to identify the term in this use.
 It is very relevant.